Repairs two instruments

 Khlong Toey Music ProgramBangkok, Thailand

-This is not just a music program, but a vital mission that helps build self-esteem and hope in young people, providing a sense of family and belonging for kids who might otherwise be roaming in gangs, sniffing glue and taking drugs.
-Aom, Gigi and five teachers volunteer their time for the benefit of the Thai students.
+This is not just a music program, but a vital mission that helps build self-esteem and hope in young people, providing a sense of family and belonging for kids who might otherwise be on the street and vulnerable to the negative influences of drugs, gangs, and other harsh realities of daily life in the slum.
+There are three teachers and three additional team members who volunteer their time for the benefit of the Thai students, including Aom and Gigi.
 Most of the program's music instruments were contributed by generous supporters.
+In addition, a recording studio, which was funded by the generous support of local Thailand business, has opened at the school for students to learn technical skills, how to use recording software and record original songs.

 This notorious area in south Bangkok is home to about 100,000 people.
 People at Khlong Toey face many problems typical of a slum area.
 The vicious cycle of poverty also makes it hard to break from engaging in criminal activity as well as drug and alcohol dependence.
 With such social and financial problems, the children are often prevented from receiving a proper education.